stanley-1/tp/docs/DeveloperGuide.md

 1. Enter `delete 1` in the command box.

 	Expected: the first contact card in SociaLite will be deleted.
-There will be 9 contacts in SociaLite.
+There will be 9 contacts left in SociaLite.

 2. Enter `delete 100` in the command box.